PostHog/posthog.com/contents/apps/rudderstack-export/docs.md

 Once you've added PostHog as a source, make a note of the `write-key` field and your RudderStack server URL (also called the Data Planer URL).

-1. Visit the "Apps" page in your instance of PostHog.
+1. Visit the 'Plugins' page in your instance of PostHog.
 2. Search for 'Rudderstack' and select the app, press Install.
 3. Follow the on-screen steps to configure the app, entering your `write-key` and server URL information.